cloudqubes/ootc-documentation/source/adminguide/templates.rst

 Working with ISOs
 ===================

-CloudStack supports ISOs and their attachment to guest VMs.
+OOTC supports ISOs and their attachment to guest VMs.
 An ISO is a read-only file that has an ISO/CD-ROM style file system.
 Users can upload their own ISOs and mount them on their guest VMs.